-As usual, I have come up with another research which focuses on the education in Vietnam for international students.
-In this research article, you will assimilate the following information which will help you decide if to study abroad in Vietnam or just keep on searching for another study abroad destination of your choice.
+As normal, I have come up with another study that focuses on the education of international students in Vietnam.
+In this research work, the following details will be presented to help you determine whether to study abroad in Vietnam or just continue to look for another destination for your study expedition.

-That said, I have in this article the low tuition universities in Vietnam, tuition fees, how to apply and the basic admission requirements for international students, cost of living in Vietnam and student visa, etc.
+That said I have the cheapest universities in Vietnam in this post, tuition fees, how to apply and basic foreign student admission requirements, cost of living in Vietnam and student visa, etc.

-But before I finally take you there, it would be unwise for me to start without telling you some things about Vietnam as a country in Asia.
-Sit tight; get yourself a coffee mug as we rock on!
-Remember to leave comments if you can’t find the exact information you need.
-We will get back to you as soon as possible.
+But it would be unwise for me to start without telling you some facts about Vietnam as a country in Asia, before I finally take you there.
+Sit tight; get a coffee for yourself as we guide you!
+Remember to leave feedback if the exact details you need can’t be found.
+Expect a response in no time.

 Studying Abroad in Vietnam at their Cheap Universities

-Vietnam sounds like an exotic and slightly mysterious destination to many people who have never visited the country.
-Some parents of our international students know Vietnam only as a country which was at war more than 30 years ago, and worry if it might be dangerous.
-But the Vietnam of today is a very different place to the war-time Vietnam of long ago.
+To many individuals who have never visited the country, Vietnam sounds like an exotic and somewhat mysterious destination.
+Some parents of our international students recognize Vietnam only as a country more than 30 years ago that was at war, and worry about it being risky.
+Yet today’s Vietnam is a very different place from the wartime Vietnam of a long time ago.

-The currency of Vietnam is the Vietnamese Dong, often abbreviated to VND.
-The US dollar is also accepted in many daily transactions, although in recent times there has been some tightening of this by the Vietnamese Government, which prefers transactions to be made in the local currency.
+The Vietnamese Dong, often abbreviated to VND, is the currency of Vietnam.
+US dollars can be accepted in day by day business deals, although there has been some instructions in recent times by the Vietnamese government, which prefers to make transactions in local currency.

-Banking is easy and convenient with local and international banks.
-All have automatic teller machines (ATMs) which are found in many department stores and hotels and throughout the city in various locations.
+With local and international banks, banking is fast and convenient.
+They all have automated teller machines (ATMs) found in many department stores and hotels and in different locations around the area.

 Why Study in Vietnam?

-Higher education institutions in Vietnam offer a wide range of programs and some schools specialize in certain areas.
-For example, Ho Chi Minh City specializes in science and technology while Hanoi University specializes in language studies, but also provides programs taught in English in the areas of business, finance, accounting, international studies and information technology.
+A broad variety of programs are offered by higher education institutions in Vietnam and some schools specialize in some fields.
+Example can be seen in Ho Chi Minh city specializing in science and technology, while Hanoi University specializes in language studies, but also provides business, finance, accounting, international studies and information technology programs taught in English.

-In addition to gaining a master’s degree in Vietnam, students will study in a multi-cultural environment that provides an immersion into the culture of Southeast Asia.
+In addition to earning a master’s degree in Vietnam, students can study in a multi-cultural setting that will immerse themselves in Southeast Asia’s history.

-Private international schools in Vietnam have a very diverse student body and staff, bringing together different perspectives and fresh ideas from all over the world.
-International schools have a wide range of master’s programs, from MBAs to Engineering, all taught in English.
+In Vietnam, private international schools have a very diverse student body and staff, putting various experiences and new ideas from all over the world together.
+International schools have a broad variety of master’s programs, all taught in English, from MBAs to Engineering.

-Vietnam has both public and private universities.
-Public universities operate at the national level (Hanoi and Ho Chi Minh City) or at the regional level (Thai Nguyen, Hue and Da Nang).
+Vietnam has universities that are public as well as private.
+Public universities run at the national or regional level (Hanoi and Ho Chi Minh City) (Thai Nguyen, Hue and Da Nang).

 Admission Requirements at the Universities in Vietnam